 Expecting money from your parents (as a down payment or inheritance) when you’re an adult is just sad.
 It’s great if they’re in a position to help you, but you should never expect money from them.
 How exactly will you learn if you keep getting bailed out?
 You’ll also be screwing their retirement in the process since they’re giving you money they might need.

 Don’t put all your eggs in one basket

 There’s a reason this term is overused.
 Again, I admit that real estate prices have been skyrocketing, but there’s no way to know where things will end up.
 It’s not realistic to assume that your home will fund your retirement.
 You can’t exactly sell off a room when you need some cash.
 Plus, even if you sell your home when you retire, you’ll still need a place to live.

 Some people (myself included) are fortunate to work for an employer that offers a pension plan.
 Although I believe my pension value will be more than enough to fund my retirement, not for a second am I depending on it.
 I’m 30+ years away from retirement – anything could happen in that time.
 I could quit my job or get laid off, or my employer could scrap the pension plan altogether.
 It doesn’t make any sense for me to depend on a single income source.

-Retirement savings has become such a big issue that the Canadian government decided to overhaul the Canadian Pension Plan.
+Retirement savings have become such a big issue that the Canadian government decided to overhaul the Canadian Pension Plan.
 Yes, the payouts will be higher but even when you combine that with Old Age Security benefits, I wouldn’t say it’s enough to live on.
 Money that we get from the government when we retire is meant to be an income supplement.
 We can’t depend just on retirement benefits to pay for our golden years.

 Screwing your retirement happens more often than you think.
 The things listed above can happen to any of us.
 Instead of waiting for a miracle to happen, educate yourself, learn how to invest, and maximize your TFSA and RRSP.